steqeq/0000/docs/how-to/spack-intro.md

 a new version does not break existing installations, so many configurations can coexist on the same system.

 Most importantly, Spack is *simple*.
-It offers a simple *spec* syntax, so users can concicely specify versions and configuration options.
+It offers a simple *spec* syntax, so users can concisely specify versions and configuration options.
 Spack is also simple for package authors: package files are written in pure Python, and specs allow package authors to maintain a single file for many different builds of the same package.
 For more information on Spack, see